Learning Heterogeneous Agent Cooperation via Multiagent League Training: Related Works

 \section{Related Works}

-Although Heterogeneous Multiagent Reinforcement Learning (HMARL) is not a new problem in MARL, it has not yet been investigated extensively in the literature.
-While there are works introducing model-based HMARL algorithms on specific domains, e.g., traffic control, medical information processing, and control system \cite{calvo2018heterogeneous, kishor2021reinforcement, fard2022time, chen2020off}, a general-purpose heterogeneous reinforcement learning is absent as far as we're concerned.
+HMARL is not a new problem in MARL, yet it has not yet been investigated extensively in the literature.
+While there are works introducing model-based HMARL algorithms on specific domains, e.g., traffic control, medical information processing, and control system \cite{calvo2018heterogeneous, fard2022time}, a general-purpose heterogeneous reinforcement learning is absent as far as we're concerned.
 On one hand, tasks stressing their heterogeneous property are likely to have solid application backgrounds and concerns on realistic problems.
 On the other hand, existing simulation and training frameworks cannot support flexible task customizations for heterogeneous systems.

-While most environments only consider homogeneous agent tasks \cite{deka2021natural, zheng2018magent, fu2022concentration}, benchmark environments that contain heterogeneous agent cooperation are also emerging.
-Multi-Agent Particle Environment (MAPE) \cite{lowe2017multi} is a simple but flexible multiagent environment, designed for less sophisticated tasks such as predator-prey and speaker-listener.
-However, MAPE is a lightweight framework designed for 2D environments and lacks further extensibility.
+While most RL simulation environments used in multiagent studies only consider homogeneous agent tasks \cite{deka2021natural, zheng2018magent, fu2022concentration}, benchmark environments that involve heterogeneous agent cooperation are also emerging.
+For instance, Multi-Agent Particle Environment (MAPE) \cite{lowe2017multi} is a simple but flexible multiagent environment, designed for less complex tasks, such as predator-prey and speaker-listener tasks.
 The SMAC benchmark environment proposed in \cite{samvelyan2019starcraft} provides some examples of heterogeneous team combinations, such as 1c3s5z and MMM2.
-Nevertheless, existing SMAC maps only support up to 27 agents (homogeneous map), and only one of the maps (MMM2) considers the supporting relationship within team agents.
-Moreover, despite there are tools for making SMAC maps, SMAC still lacks customizations for building new agents, designing inter-team interaction or simulating realistic tasks.
+Nevertheless, only a small proportion of the maps (such as MMM2) consider the supportive relationships within team agents.